varnishcache/varnish-cache/doc/sphinx/phk/firstdesign.rst

 	to ask are:

-		How long time after the expiry can we serve a cached copy of this document while we have reason to belive the backend can supply us with an update ?
+		How long time after the expiry can we serve a cached copy of this document while we have reason to believe the backend can supply us with an update ?

 		How long time after the expiry can we serve a cached copy